BoweyLou/SupaSupa/README.md

 - Enhanced award system with child-specific visibility, redemption limits, and lockout periods
 - Customizable bonus awards with icon and color selection
 - Brutalist design system with customizable cards, colors, and icons
+- Expanded icon categories for kids' activities, chores, and school tasks

 ## Getting Started